 Job Outlook and Salary Information

 CMTs fall into the broader classification of financial analysts, according to the U.S. Bureau of Labor Statistics (BLS) classification system.
-From 2012-2022, these workers were projected to see a 16% growth in employment opportunities.
-The mean annual wages for financial analysts were $92,250 in May 2014, stated the BLS.
+From 2014-2024, these workers were projected to see a 12% growth in employment opportunities.
+The median annual wages for financial analysts were $80,310 in May 2015, according to the BLS.